mscoggs/flare_cycles/README.md

 # flare_cycles
-Searching for changes in flare rates from Kepler Data
+Searching for changes in flare rates using Kepler Data

 ## Who
 A project advised by Dr. James Davenport (@jradavenport), executed by Matthew Scoggins (@mscoggs)